iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 > Not great at all.
 Took three tries to get through.
 I can't message the Dr. I talked to and I don't think the prescription was called in.
 Awful experience!
 It is fixed now after calling the company.
 They had to call in the script.
 Been on the phone most of the day.<br> :date: __2020-05-11 21:53:32__

 > Pharmacy search didn't work first time.
 Time out too short.
 After logging in again, had to repeat same questions, but pharmacy search worked.<br> :date: __2020-04-11 20:48:29__

-> Great app when it connects, have experienced issues with that despite having fast internet with no issues.<br> :date: __2020-03-28 15:30:45__